 As the flags are not in the same cell as the values, you can apply any calculation formula on the columns that contain the values, after having replaced all the ":" (data not available) with " ".

 When I make an extraction in csv format and open it in Excel, the data do not appear in columns, what can I do?

 Excel might not accept comma (csv= comma separated value) as a separator.
 If you have problems extracting the data into the right format you should change the regional settings on your computer.
 Click on Start / Control panel / Regional and Language options.
 Click on 'Customize' and change the 'List separator' to , (a comma).
 The cell delimiter "tab" , on the other hand, is accepted by Excel independently from the regional settings.

 When I try to download data in the extraction / download tool, the file download is not shown, what can I do?

 You should normally see the "File download" window when you download data, regardless of the format file you have chosen.
-But if you do not, your web browser may be blocking popup windows on web sites.
-The problems might arise from anti-virus OR the firewall.
+However, if you do not, your web browser may be blocking popup windows on web sites.
+The problems might arise from anti-virus software or the firewall.
 If it is not closed, it will stop the download as the data are coming from outside your PC.
-However, hopefully the popup blocking feature has a simple whitelist mechanism to allow certain sites to open popups.
+Hopefully, the popup blocking feature has a simple whitelist mechanism to allow certain sites to open popups.
 For more information, see your browser documentation.
-Hereafter are 2 urls referring to browsers generally used and supported.
-If you use: IE with Windows or Mozilla Firefox.

-If you encounter problems to download extractions in a format "for spreadsheets" or "for databases" when using Internet Explorer: In Internet Explorer click Tools --> Internet Options --> click tab Security --> select "trusted sites" --> click button Sites… --> Add https://ec.europa.eu/eurostat to the list of sites --> Click OK
+If you encounter problems to download extractions in a format "for spreadsheets" or "for databases" when using Internet Explorer, do the following: In Internet Explorer click Tools --> Internet Options --> click tab Security --> select "trusted sites" --> click button Sites… --> Add https://ec.europa.eu/eurostat to the list of sites --> Click OK